katalystsol/php-soap-client/README.md

 - See the tests for more examples.

-## TODOs
-- should I include psr/log middleware?
-- finish writing the tests
-- write the documentation

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.